 Bicycle Comics publishes light verse and comic strips.
 But we also find time for other literary and comic endeavors.
 Here are some of the projects that keep us busy.
-(As of Summer 2017)
+(As of Spring 2020)

 Sam Sax, Saeed Jones, Franny Choi—Bicycle Comics has published some of the freshest voices in contemporary poetry.
 Yet some wonderful literature from yesteryear languishes in obscurity, as problems with digital formatting or historical context can put off modern readers.
 Project Gutenberg offers tens of thousands of classic titles, but many of these titles lack supporting materials for today's readers.
 Also, the poetry formatting of scanned and OCR-derived titles can be <ahem> improvisational.